 Research

-We apply cutting-edge data science approaches to two core scientific goals: 1) to develop a better understanding of the brain across the lifespan, in both health and disease; and 2) to predict development, cognition and mental health, at the individual level.
+We develop cutting-edge data science approaches to tackle two core scientific goals: 1) to develop a better understanding of the brain across the lifespan, in both health and disease; and 2) to predict development, cognition and mental health, at the individual level.

-The methods we use include network science, machine learning and Natural Language Processing.
+The methods we develop draw on network science, machine learning and Natural Language Processing.
 Importantly however, our work is scientifically driven- focusing first on the two scientific goals above and then developing methods tailored to our questions of interest.
 We work with a range of data modalities, including brain MRI, speech, genetics and genomics and behavioural and cognitive data.

-Key recent contributions include work relating brain connectivity markers of schizophrenia to transcriptomic data, to shed fresh light on the biological mechanisms underlying the condition; and a new tool for mapping semantic speech graphs which showed speech graphs from first episode psychosis patients were more fragmented than healthy control subjects.
+Key recent contributions include a new method to construct structural brain networks, called MIND; work relating brain connectivity markers of schizophrenia to transcriptomic data, to shed fresh light on the biological mechanisms underlying the condition; and a new tool for mapping semantic speech graphs which showed speech graphs from first episode psychosis patients were more fragmented than healthy control subjects.
 The latter was developed as part of a project at The Alan Turing Institute, exploring the potential of speech data to predict outcome for patients with psychotic disorders.

 Publications